Bossa nova: History

-Jorge Ben wrote "Mas que Nada" in 1963, and Sérgio Mendes & Brazil 66 gained a bossa rock hit "Mas que Nada" in 1966.
-It was inducted into the Latin Grammy Hall of Fame, and following the success of Waters of March in the 1970s, the song was adapted for use in a series of advertisements for Coca-Cola in the 1980s.
+Jorge Ben wrote "Mas que nada" in 1963, and Sérgio Mendes & Brazil 66 gained a bossa rock hit with the song in 1966.
+It was inducted into the Latin Grammy Hall of Fame, The song Summer Samba by Marcos Valle was first popularized by the Walter Wanderley Trio in 1966 – the album Rain Forest on which it was issued reached platinum status in 1970 – in 1966, Wanderley's version was the biggest seller in the U.S., reaching #26 on the Billboard Hot 100 and #3 on the Easy Listening chart.
+The composition is still a favourite on Adult Standards radio stations.
+Following the success of Waters of March by Tom Jobim in the 1970s, the song was adapted for use in a series of advertisements for Coca-Cola in the 1980s.
 These ended with the then current slogan "Coke Is It".

 Frank Sinatra and Antônio Carlos Jobim recorded Francis Albert Sinatra & Antonio Carlos Jobim in 1967.
 The tracks were arranged and conducted by Claus Ogerman, accompanied by a studio orchestra.
 Along with Jobim's original compositions.
 In the 1960s and 1970s, US jazz artists such as Stan Getz, Hank Mobley, Dave Brubeck, Zoot Sims, Paul Winter, and Quincy Jones recorded bossa jazz albums.

 Bossa nova continues to influence popular music around the world, from the 1960s to today.
-An example is the song "Break on Through (To the Other Side)" by American rock band The Doors, especially the drum beat.
+An example is the song "Break On Through (To the Other Side)" by American rock band The Doors, especially the drum beat.
 Drummer John Densmore has stated that he was very influenced by the sounds of Brazil when coming up with the drum part for the song.
 In the mid-1980s, New Bossa emerged in Europe, in the work of Nigerian singer Sade Adu and in groups such as Matt Bianco and Style Council.

-In 21st century, the song "Billie Bossa Nova" was released by Billie Eilish in 2021, the Icelandic jazz pop singer Laufey released her hit song "From the Start" in 2023, with its bossa nova–infused rhythm, and sucess BMF by SZA mixing with pop in 2025.
+In 21st century, the song "Billie Bossa Nova" was released by Billie Eilish in 2021, the Icelandic jazz pop singer Laufey released her hit song "From the Start" in 2023, with its bossa nova–infused rhythm.
+This resurgence continued in 2025 through the successes of BMF by SZA and So Easy (To Fall in Love) by Olivia Dean.